 Instead of setting limits for PHP program execution at run time, we can directly change the corresponding directive value that is set with the PHP configuration file php.ini.
 But, this is possible, if we have access to modify this file, otherwise, we need to raise a manual request to whomsoever maintaining it.

 If we have access to this file then we can see the settings related to max_execution_time, like.

 ; Maximum execution time of each script, in seconds ; http://php.net/max-execution-time ; Note: This directive is hardcoded to 0 for the CLI SAPI max_execution_time = 30

 And then we should replace the default value as required.
-To make the change with config file to be effective, we need to restart the server before executing any PHP program.
+To make the change with the config file to be effective, we need to restart the server before executing any PHP program.

-The overall execution limit value for a PHP program is depends on the position where we invoke ini_set() function in our program.
+The overall execution limit value for a PHP program depends on the position where we invoke ini_set() function in our program.
 The same calculation we have seen for example while seeing set_time_limit() is applicable to this function also.

 php_value max_execution_time 200